UocDev/UocDev/README.md

 ![](https://hit.yhype.me/github/profile?account_id=183350369)
 # Welcome to my Github profile
 Uoc Developer is a playful take on "Developer Expectations" With years of experience in software development, I aim to bring my expertise to you.
-Whether it's Development Roblox Game, building bots, I'm here to make it happen.
+Whether it's Development Roblox Game, building bots,Low-level system, I'm here to make it happen.

 # Here's what I can do for you:
 - Make custom moderation Discord bots, inspired by: YAGPDB, Dyno, carl-bot, and Sapphire.

 - Development your game on roblox with fully customized script, 3D models, dynamic lights, and other.

+- Low-level system like Operating system, C/C++ back-end, Embed, etc.

+- Packages for NPM

 # About Me
 I have been a software developer (Senior) since 2022, and a "tech geek" long long before that.